EXPLAINER: New players add volatility in Jerusalem tensions

 But late Sunday, minor scuffles broke out in Jerusalem, while the Israeli military reported two rocket launches out of Gaza, signaling the latest round of troubles was not over.

-Early Monday, Israel announced it was closing the fishing zone in the Gaza Strip indefinitely, “due to the continuation of the rocket fire from the Gaza Strip towards the State of Israel during the night.”

-Israel did not strike back, though, in what appears to be an effort to de-escalate tensions.
-Israeli media quoted police as saying the removal of the barricade outside Damascus Gate was a trial, to see if things calm down.

-Associated Press writers Laurie Kellman in Tel Aviv, Israel, and Omar Akour in Amman, Jordan, contributed to this report.
+Associated Press writer Omar Akour in Amman, Jordan, contributed to this report.